Skip to content

 Beirut Ghost Theme Homepage Clients/Logos

-Open the theme folder on your computer and go to the /assets/images/clients/ folder.
-So, this is where you can add your logo images.
+Open the theme folder on your computer and go to /assets/images/clients/.
+This is where you can add your logo images.

 Beirut Ghost Theme Homepage Clients/Logos Folder